meodai/color-names/README.md

 ![3d representation of color distribution in RGB Space (Preview image of link above)](https://raw.githubusercontent.com/meodai/color-names/gh-pages/color-spaces.gif)

 When coming up with new color names, it is vital to know what spots in a certain color-space are crowded and where there is still room for new colors.
 For example: Our API returns the closest `RGB` color to a given `HEX` value.
 To avoid too many colors snapping to the same name, we aim to distribute the colors evenly in the color space: [Visualization](https://codepen.io/meodai/full/zdgXJj/)

-PS: You can choose between different color spaces on the bottom right.

 ## Usage 📖
 ### Installation Node.js 📦